 - Read the certification statement and click “Submit my FAFSA Now.”

 - After you submit the Renewal FAFSA, print a copy of the Confirmation Page.

-You will receive an email within five days informing you that your Renewal FAFSA has been processed.
+You should receive an email within five days confirming that your Renewal FAFSA has been processed.

 Help is available

-It’s not difficult to fill out the FAFSA.
-But you do have to do it correctly.
-Learn how to avoid making five common FAFSA mistakes that can cost you money.
+It’s not difficult to fill out the FAFSA, but you do have to do it correctly.
+Learn how to avoid making 11 common FAFSA mistakes that can cost you serious money.